arunaengine/presentations/src/k8s_mortality.md

 #### Configuring Resources and Requests

-Resource management in Kubernetes is often misunderstood.
-While many guides suggest setting both requests and limits for all resources, the reality is more nuanced.
-The key to effective resource management lies in understanding how different resources behave and how your workloads consume them.
-Let's dive into how you can make better decisions about resource configuration.
+It's easy to get confused about resource management in Kubernetes.
+Lots of guides say you should set requests and limits for all resources, but it's not that simple.
+The best way to manage resources is to understand how different resources behave and how your workloads use them.
+Let's look at how you can make better decisions about resource configuration.

 #### The Foundation

-At its core, Kubernetes uses resource requests and limits to manage how pods consume cluster resources.
-Requests represent the guaranteed resources for a pod, while limits set the maximum.
-This system helps Kubernetes make intelligent scheduling decisions and determines the order of pod eviction when nodes are under pressure.
+Kubernetes uses resource requests and limits to manage how pods use cluster resources.
+Requests are the guaranteed resources for a pod, while limits are the maximum.
+This system helps Kubernetes make scheduling decisions and determine the order of pod eviction when nodes are under pressure.

 #### A Tale of Two Resources